mohamadfayez/apigee-marketplace/README.md

 ## Open source libraries used
 - [Svelte-JSON Editor](https://github.com/josdejong/svelte-jsoneditor) - awesome JSON editor svelte control.
 - [Rapidoc](https://rapidocweb.com/) - very nice Open API spec documentation web element that is used for API docs.

+## Support
+This is not an officially supported Google product.